Daniel-KM/Omeka-S-module-ModelViewer/README.md

 simpler to manage only one file, but it may be not a possible choice in all cases.

-Only glTF version 2.0 is supported, so v1.0 models should be converted (this is lossless).
+Only glTF version 2.0 is supported, so v1.0 models should be converted.
+Many tools can do it and the process is lossless.

 ##### Single binary file (glb)

-With a single file, no special configuration is needed: just load it as a standard media or url, for example "https://github.com/KhronosGroup/glTF-Sample-Models/raw/master/2.0/AntiqueCamera/glTF-Binary/AntiqueCamera.glb".
+With a single file, no special configuration is needed: just load it as a standard media or url, for example "https://github.com/KhronosGroup/glTF-Sample-Assets/raw/refs/heads/main/Models/AntiqueCamera/glTF-Binary/AntiqueCamera.glb".

+If nothing is displayed, check the media type of the file, that should be `model/gltf-binary`.

 ##### Multiple files (gltf)